jlan84/linear-algebra-assignment/individual.md

 Include your answers to this morning's exercies in `morning.py`.

+This morning we will revisit some linear algebra using the numpy library in python.

-**Please use numpy vector/matrix operations.
+**For the following exercises, use numpy vector/matrix operations.
 Do not use a for loop unless given explicit instructions**

 ## Part 0: Important Numpy Notes: